MARK GAMMILL

 "But I can't," he protested.
 "I still love you so much."

 "Love is not enough," she countered.
-"It's time to look forward and embrace the future, not cling to the past."
+"It's time to go forward and embrace the future, not cling to the past."

 He stared at her, disbelief etched on his face.
 "You're... you're real?"

 Sarah's expression softened.
 "I'm not the woman you once knew."
-I'm a memory, a ghost."
+I'm a memory, a ghost really."

 With a final, mournful sigh, Sarah vanished, leaving him alone in the darkness.
 The wind howled louder, carrying her words on its icy breath.
 He shivered, not from the cold, but from the realization of her truth.